 - 1 1/2 cups sugar

 - 3 large eggs

-Combine the butter and sugar in the bowl of a stand mixer or hand-held electric mixer; beat on medium speed for 5 minutes, until smooth, stopping to scrape down the sides of the bowl as needed.
+Place the butter or butter substitute in the bowl of a stand mixer or hand-held electric mixer; beat on medium speed for several minutes, until it is fluffy.
+Stop to scrape down the sides of the bowl.
+On low speed, gradually add the sugar, eggs (one at a time) and the vanilla extract until well incorporated.
+Stop to scrape down the sides of the bowl.

 Email questions to the Food Section at firstname.lastname@example.org.